samrosemohammed/task-vrit/README.md

+# Kanban Board

+Kanban Board is a feature-rich Kanban board application built with **React**, **TypeScript**, and **Vite**.
+It allows users to create, update, and delete columns and tasks, as well as drag-and-drop tasks between columns seamlessly.

 https://github.com/user-attachments/assets/611a3265-c267-4abe-aa73-a74be1eb1aa5

-# Vrit Kanban Board

-Vrit Kanban Board is a feature-rich Kanban board application built with **React**, **TypeScript**, and **Vite**.
-It allows users to create, update, and delete columns and tasks, as well as drag-and-drop tasks between columns seamlessly.

 ---